 The building core includes the following elements: passenger and freight elevators, stairs, toilets, telephone and electrical closets, and mechanical rooms.
 Typically, these spaces are clustered in a central, common area to permit greater efficiency in floor plan layout and design.
-To permit efficiency in floor plan design, the width of the building core is typically 6.1 to 12.2 m (20 to 40 ft.).
-The length of the building core will vary depending upon building requirements; 12.2 m (40 ft.) is a suggested minimum.
+To permit efficiency in floor plan design, the width of the building core is typically 20 to 40 ft.
+(6.1 to 12.2 m.).
+The length of the building core will vary depending upon building requirements; 40 ft.
+(12.2 m) is a suggested minimum.